 Understanding Roof Warranties

-You have done your research and have decided a new roof is a great investment to improve your home’s comfort, value, and efficiency.
-But how do you protect this major investment?
+Whether your roof had damage after a storm or reached the end of its lifespan, replacing your roof is stressful.
+Once the project is finally finished and you feel like you are breathing easily again, you can look toward the future.
+How do you protect this major investment?
 In the event of a product malfunction or a mistake in the install process, a roofing warranty will keep you covered.

 The roof installation, and the shingles themselves, will come with several types of warranties working in tandem to protect your home and your investment.
 Here’s everything you need to know.